 "I think the whole Midfy under the requirements to Ohio Valley benefits from our economic base has done so well," Rapp said.
-"We while project," he said.
-"We continue to open new businesses everyday.
+"We nesses everyday.

 The commission will of its recovery money and it Rapp said they are ready will discuss what its partici-